Marjorie Strider

-Marjorie Virginia Strider (January 26, 1931 – August 27, 2014) was an American painter, sculptor and performance artist best known for her three-dimensional paintings and site-specific soft sculpture installations.
+Marjorie Virginia Strider (January 26, 1931 – August 27, 2014) was an American painter, sculptor, and performance artist best known for her three-dimensional paintings and site-specific soft sculpture installations.

 Biography

 Born in 1931 in Guthrie, Oklahoma, Strider studied art at the Kansas City Art Institute before moving to New York City in the early 1960s.
-Strider's three-dimensional paintings of beach girls with "built out" curves were prominently featured in the Pace Gallery's 1964 "International Girlie Show" alongside other "pin-up"-inspired pop art by Rosalyn Drexler, Roy Lichtenstein, Andy Warhol, and Tom Wesselmann.
-Her comically pornographic Woman with Radish was made into the banner image for the show, one of the first successful exhibitions of the then-new gallery.
+Strider's three-dimensional paintings of beach girls with "built out" curves were prominently featured in the Pace Gallery's 1964 "International Girlie Show" alongside other "pin-up"-inspired pop art by Rosalyn Drexler (the only other female), Roy Lichtenstein, Andy Warhol, Ben Johnson, and Tom Wesselmann.
+Her comically pornographic Girl with Radish was made into the banner image for the show, one of the first successful exhibitions of the then-new gallery.
 Her bold figural work from this era aimed to subvert sexist images of women in popular culture by turning objectified female bodies into menacing forms that literally got "in your face."
 Strider had two subsequent solo exhibitions at the Pace Gallery in 1965 and 1966 where she continued to show her voluminous paintings of bikini-clad girls as well as 3-D renderings of vegetables, fruits, flowers, clouds and other natural phenomena.

 Strider became a core member of the 1960s avant-garde.
 She performed in happenings organized by Allan Kaprow, Claes Oldenburg and others.
-In 1969 she organized with Hannah Weiner and John Perreault the first Street Work, an informal public art event.
+In 1969 she organized with Hannah Weiner and John Perreault the first Street Work (a wordplay on earthwork), an informal public art event.
 Twenty artists participated including Vito Acconci, Gregory Battcock and Arakawa.
 Strider's contribution was thirty empty picture frames which she hung in random locations in Midtown Manhattan in the hopes of getting pedestrians to look at their environment differently.
-Strider married Michael Kirby, a contemporary artist and writer who published the first book on happenings in 1965.
+Strider married Michael Kirby, a contemporary artist and writer, who published Michael Kirby: Happenings; Jim Dine, Red Grooms, Allan Kaprow, Claes Oldenburg, Robert Whitman; An Illustrated Anthology written and edited by Michael Kirby (New York: E. P. Dutton & Co., Inc.), in 1965. and later became a professor of theater and performance at New York University.